-December 16, 2014

-VIA MAIL

-Deborah O. Moore U.S. Department of Homeland Security DHS Traveler Redress Inquiry Program (DHS TRIP) 601 South 12th Street, TSA-901 Arlington, VA 20598-6901
+Deborah O. Moore, Director, DHS TRIP U.S. Department of Homeland Security DHS Traveler Redress Inquiry Program (DHS TRIP) 601 South 12th Street, TSA-901 Arlington, VA 20598-6901

-AMERICAN CIVIL LIBERTIES UNION FOUNDATION

-NATIONAL OFFICE 125 BROAD STREET, 18TH FL.
-NEW YORK, NY 10004-2400 T/212.549.2500 WWW.ACLU.ORG

-OFFICERS AND DIRECTORS SUSAN N. HERMAN

-ANTHONY D. ROMERO

-PRESIDENT

-Re:

-Mohamed Sheikh Abdirahman Kariye Redress Control Number 2097225 Dear Ms. Moore:
+Re: Stephen Persaud, Redress Control Number 2102070

+Dear Ms. Moore:

-On behalf of Imam Mohamed Sheikh Abdirahman Kariye, we submit this response to your letter dated November 26, 2014, in which you provided "an unclassified summary that includes reasons" for Imam Kariye's placement on the No Fly List.
+I am writing as counsel for Stephen Persaud to respond to your November 24, 2014 letter to him, care of his former counsel, in which you provided "an unclassified summary that includes reasons" for his placement on the No Fly List.
 DHS TRIP Letter, attached as Exhibit 1.
+Because I just recently became Mr. Persaud's counsel, I was not able to respond by the December 15, 2015 date requested by your letter.

-Because the court in Latif v.
-Holder, Case No. 10-Civ-750-BR (D. Or.), has mandated that the Government conduct an administrative review of the inclusion on the No Fly List of the plaintiffs in that case "as soon as practicable," Dkt.
-No. 152 at 2, we are submitting this response by December 16, as requested in your letter.
-Nonetheless, the Government's revised No Fly List administrative redress system remains inadequate, and your letter lacks information that is critical to Imam Kariye's ability to respond meaningfully to the allegations in it.
-The court in Latif has emphasized that "Plaintiffs' inclusion on the No Fly List constitutes a significant deprivation of their liberty interests" and imposes a "major burden" on those interests.
+I am submitting this response in light of the Court's order in Latif v.
+Holder, Case No. 10-Civ-750-BR (D. Or.) directing that the Government conduct an administrative review "as soon as practicable," of Mr. Persaud's (and the other plaintiffs'), inclusion on the No Fly List.
 Dkt.
+152 at 2.

+In doing so, however, I note that your letter lacks information that is critical to Mr. Persaud's ability to respond meaningfully to the allegations in it, and that the Government's revised No Fly List administrative redress system remains inadequate.
+The Court in Latif recognized that "Plaintiffs' inclusion on the No Fly List constitutes a significant deprivation of their liberty interests" and imposes a

+&lt;sup>1 Included with this letter is a DHS Form 590 authorizing release of information regarding Mr. Persaud to me.

+"major burden" on those interests.
+Dkt.
 No. 136 at 30.
-The court ordered the Government to provide "a new process that satisfies the constitutional requirements for due process."
+The Court ordered the Government to provide "a new process that satisfies the constitutional requirements for due process."
 Id. at 61.

-The Government's revised system does not provide Imam Kariye the process he is due under the Constitution or the court's order, nor does it comply with the requirements of the Administrative Procedure Act.
-Among other defects, the substantive criteria cited for Imam Kariye's inclusion on the No Fly List are overbroad and unconstitutionally vague, and the redress process fails to offer procedural protections that are necessary to vindicate Imam Kariye's due process rights.
-On December 5, 2014, we requested that counsel for the defendants in Latif provide essential procedural protections, additional information, and a constitutionally compliant substantive standard for the revised redress process.
-See Letter of December 5, 2014, attached as Exhibit 2.
-We have received no response to that letter.
-Thus, Imam Kariye has not been given a "meaningful opportunity to respond" to the reasons for his inclusion on the No Fly List.
+The Government's revised system does not provide Mr. Persaud the process he is due under the Constitution or the Court's order, nor does it comply with the requirements of the Administrative Procedure Act.
+Among other defects, the substantive criteria cited for Mr. Persaud's inclusion on the No Fly List are overbroad and unconstitutionally vague, and the redress process fails to offer procedural protections that are necessary to vindicate Mr. Persaud's due process rights.

+On December 5, 2014, Mr. Persaud requested through counsel that the Defendants in Latif provide essential procedural protections, additional information, and a constitutionally compliant substantive standard for the revised redress process.
+Letter, attached as Exhibit 2.
+On December 17, the Government responded to that letter but did not provide the requested additional information or procedural protections.

+Thus, Mr. Persaud has not been given a "meaningful opportunity to respond" to the reasons for his inclusion on the No Fly List.
 See Al Haramain v.
 U.S. Dep't of Treasury, 686 F.3d 965, 985 (9th Cir.
 2011) (requiring meaningful notice and opportunity to be heard); see also Latif, Dkt.
 136 at 62 (citing Al Haramain).
-Absent such a meaningful opportunity, Imam Kariye is hobbled in his ability to rebut the allegations, and any response from him is necessarily incomplete.
-We submit this response only subject to the objections and requests for further information set forth below, as well as those set forth in Exhibit 2, and reserve the right to supplement any record being created by the Government with such additional information that the Government provides in response to the requests in our letter of December 5, 2014, or to discovery requests or an order of the court in Latif, or that we discover through our own investigation.
-AMERICAN CIVIL LIBERTIES UNION FOUNDATION I. The Redress System Remains Inadequate.
+Absent such a meaningful opportunity, Mr. Persaud's ability to rebut the allegations is critically impaired, and any response from him is necessarily incomplete.
+This response is thus submitted subject to the objections and requests for further information set forth below, as well as those set forth in Exhibit 2.
+Mr. Persaud also reserves the right to supplement any record being created by the Government with such additional information that the Government provides in response to the requests in Exhibit 2, or to discovery requests or an order of the Court in Latif, or that we discover through our own investigation.

+I. The Redress System Remains Inadequate.